pjobson/aerohive_hiveap-330/BATMAN/README.md

 I'll be using 10.10.10.11 for examples in this document from here on.

+## Disable DHCP on LAN

+We're going to get DHCP from a primary router, so you'll need to disable it in your nodes.

+Edit `/etc/config/dhcp`.

+Find your `dnsmasq` config and change it to:

+    config dnsmasq
+        option domainneeded '1'
+        option localise_queries '1'
+        option rebind_protection '1'
+        option rebind_localhost '1'
+        option local '/lan/'
+        option domain 'lan'

+Find your `lan` interface and change it to:

+    config dhcp 'lan'
+        option interface 'lan'
+        option start '100'
+        option limit '150'
+        option leasetime '12h'
+        option dhcpv4 'server'
+        option ignore '1'
+        option dynamicdhcp '0'

 ## Download Packages and Push to Router

 On your host machine.